 Income Taxes.
-Income taxes are calculated in accordance with SFAS No. 109, "Accounting for Income Taxes, which requires the use of the asset and liability method.
+Income taxes are calculated in accordance with SFAS No. 109, "Accounting for Income Taxes," which requires the use of the asset and liability method.
 Deferred tax assets and liabilities are recognized based on the difference between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using current enacted tax rates in effect in the years in which those temporary differences are expected to reverse.
 Inherent in the measurement of deferred balances are certain judgments and interpretations of enacted tax law and published guidance with respect to applicability to the Company's operations.
-No valuation allowance has been provided for deferred tax assets because management believes the full amount of the net deferred tax asset will be realized in the future.
+We establish a valuation allowance for deferred tax assets based on whether realizing the deferred tax asset is "more likely than not."
+We consider the following possible sources of taxable income when assessing the realization of the deferred tax assets: (1) future reversals of existing taxable temporary differences; (2) taxable income in prior carryback years; (3) tax planning strategies; and (4) future taxable income exclusive of reversing temporary differences and carryforwards.
+If in the future we determine that it is more likely than not that any of these deferred tax assets will be realized, the valuation allowance will be reversed accordingly.
 The Company evaluates tax positions that have been taken or are expected to be taken in tax returns, and records the associated tax benefit or liability in accordance with Financial Accounting Standards Board Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
-Tax positions are recognized when it is more likely than not that the tax 21 position would be sustained upon examination.
+Tax positions are recognized when it is more likely than not that the tax position would be sustained upon examination.
 The tax position is measured at the largest amount of benefit that has a greater than 50% likelihood of being realized upon settlement.
-Interest and penalties for all uncertain tax positions are recorded within Provision for Income Taxes in the Unaudited Condensed Consolidated Statement of Income.
+Interest and penalties for all uncertain tax positions are recorded within Provision for Income Taxes in the Unaudited Condensed Consolidated Statement of Operations.